Roy Moore Is Tricked Into A 'Pedophile Detector' Test By Sacha Baron Cohen

-A new episode of the Sacha Baron Cohen Showtime series Who Is America? has Cohen portraying a Mossad agent and “testing” Alamaba congressional candidate Roy Moore with a “pedophile detector.”
+A new episode of the Sacha Baron Cohen Showtime series Who Is America? has Cohen portraying a Mossad agent and “testing” Alabama congressional candidate Roy Moore with a “pedophile detector.”
 Cohen’s new show has the comedian playing various roles to mock controversial politicians.

 Rolling Stone says that Moore, who lost his race for Alabama senator after information surfaced that there were several women who alleged that Moore had behaved in a sexually inappropriate manner when the women were minors sat down for an interview as Sacha Baron Cohen portraying his recurring character, Israeli soldier character, Colonel Erran Morad.
 Moore sat down to talk to Morad plausibly about Israel and technology.